Last Updated 5/15/20

 Once adopted, the ICS will apply to IAIGs as part of ComFrame.
 In November 2017, the IAIS announced details on how ICS Version 2.0 will be implemented.
 The first phase consists of a 5-year monitoring period during which a reference ICS will be used for confidential reporting to group-wide supervisors and discussion in supervisory colleges, and additional reporting collected at the option of the group-wide supervisor, including ICS based on a GAAP Plus valuation approach and/or an internal model-based capital requirement calculation.
 The second phase will be implementation of the ICS as a group-wide prescribed capital requirement (PCR).

 As part of this ongoing work, the IAIS has recognized the U.S. work on an aggregation approach and will assess by the end of the monitoring period whether such an approach reaches comparable outcomes to the ICS.
 During the monitoring period, the IAIS will continue to collect data from interested jurisdictions relevant to the development of the Aggregation Method.
 In November 2019, the IAIS established a timeline and workplan for assessing comparable outcomes as well as work related to improvement of the ICS.

 Status: ComFrame, including ICS Version 2.0 for the monitoring period, was adopted in November 2019 and is being implemented by IAIS members in 2020.

 As part of its 2020 charges, the Group Solvency Issues (E) Working Group will assess ComFrame and make recommendations on its implementation in a manner appropriate for the United States.

 Committees Active on This Topic

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com.

-Director, International Policy
+Assistant Director, International Relations and Policy